JobNmadu/Dyn4cast/README.md

 - Inverse scaled logit for constrained forecast

-- Linear regression and transformations which consists of
+- Linear regression and functional forms which consists of

   - Linear model

+  - Linear model with interactions

   - Semilog model